sparkfun/SparkFun_GNSSDO/docs/hardware_overview.md

 !!! code "ESP32 Firmware"
 	We have intentionally kept the ESP32 firmware as simple as possible - it only disciplines the TCXO oscillator and controls the OLED display.
 The SparkFun RTK Firmware or SparkFun RTK Everywhere firmware will not run on this product.
-The intention is that you can easily develop your own firmware for the GNSSDO if the SparkFun firmware does not meet your needs.
+The intention is that you can easily develop your own firmware for the GNSSDO(+) if the SparkFun firmware does not meet your needs.

 	The **[/Firmware/Binaries](https://github.com/sparkfun/SparkFun_GNSSDO/tree/main/Firmware/Binaries)** folder contains the firmware binaries.